kasahorow/ayikaile/README.md

 You can do it in providing your kasahorow access code as follows.

+**Get a subscription id**

+- TODO

 ### Training and usage of the Speech to Text

+To train and use a speech to text model, you will have to specify the subscription id as agent id.

 **Training of the model** -> */api/v1/train*